James Bond uncollected short stories: "License to Hug"

-Will Self's story License to Hug appeared in the November 1995 issue of Esquire.
+"License to Hug", written by Will Self, was first published in Esquire on November 1995.

 Bond goes to Holland to kill an IRA hitman involved in drug smuggling.
 This story, part thriller, part satire on modern life, also mentions Bond by name and code number.
 Sorrell Kerbel notes that "Self proves just as adept at skewering by mimicry the stiff upper lip style and macho substance of Ian Fleming's James Bond books as he is at pillorying the brave new world of political correctness (with its very own thought police) in which the 'Therapeutic Hug and Stroke' is the weapon of choice."

 "Your Deal, Mr. Bond"

-The title piece of Phillip and Robert King's 2002 collection of bridge-related short stories, Your Deal, Mr. Bond, features a James Bond who is assigned by M to defeat a villain named Saladin.
+The title piece of Phillip and Robert King's 2002 collection of bridge-related short stories, "Your Deal, Mr. Bond" features a James Bond who is assigned by M to defeat a villain named Saladin.
 Bond impersonates real-life bridge expert Zia Mahmood in order to combat Saladin at the bridge table.
 The short story includes bridge game charts in a similar fashion to that used by Ian Fleming in Moonraker, in which Bond similarly plays a high-stakes game of bridge against that novel's villain.

 The book, despite being issued by a major publisher and containing undisguised references to the Bond characters, contains no reference to Ian Fleming Publications, suggesting the use of Bond, M and Miss Moneypenny is unofficial, and rendering this story likely apocryphal.
 Its placement in the Bond canon, therefore, is unknown.
 The story contains a cultural reference to Star Trek, however, which sets it outside of Fleming's timeline.
 It should not be confused with the 1987 John Gardner Bond novel, No Deals, Mr. Bond.

-The authors also wrote the 1996 pastiche compilation Farewell, My Dummy, which featured bridge novellas, each one parodies a different author in turn: Jeffrey Archer, Jane Austen, Raymond Chandler, Arthur Conan Doyle and Victor Mollo.
+The authors previously wrote a similar book in 1996: Farewell, My Dummy, which likewise featured several novellas about bridge, each parodying a different author: Jeffrey Archer, Jane Austen, Raymond Chandler, Arthur Conan Doyle and Victor Mollo.